Growth of regular partitions 2: Weak regularity: Introduction

-The ingredients in the proof of Theorem \ref{thm:weakhom} include tools developed in this paper to prove the (2)-(3) gap in Theorem \ref{thm:alljump}, a lower bound construction for graphs due to Fox and Lov\'{a}sz \cite{Fox.2014}, results of the author and Wolf \cite{Terry.2021b} about homogeneous decompositions and slicewise VC-dimension, the main theorem of Part 1 of this series (which bounds the size of regular partitions of $3$-uniform hypergraphs graphs with small slicewise VC-dimension), and the efficient regularity lemma for hypergraphs of small VC-dimension due to Fox, Pach, and Suk \cite{Fox.2017bfo}.
-Our proofs provide explicit characterizations of the properties in each growth class according to forbidden substructures.
-An overview of these characterizations are provided at the end of this introduction.
+The proof of Theorem \ref{thm:weakhom} draws on many results from the literature.
+We will show the growth of $M_{\calH}$ is determined by the structure of an auxiliary property, ${\bf B}_{\calH}$, consisting of those $3$-uniform hypergraphs $H$ with the property that arbitrarily large blowups of $H$ appear in $\calH$ (see Definition \ref{def:bhgraphs}).
+We leverage a connection between $\calH$ and ${\bf B}_{\calH}$ which relies on the induced removal lemma for $3$-uniform hypergraphs due to Kohayakawa, R\"{o}dl, and Skokan \cite{Kohayakawa.2002}.
+Other ingredients in the proof include a lower bound construction for graphs due to Fox--Lov\'{a}sz \cite{Fox.2014}, results of the author and Wolf \cite{Terry.2021b} characterizing when $M_{\calH}^{\hom}<\infty$, bounds on the size of regular partitions of $3$-uniform hypergraphs with bounded slicewise VC-dimension (see \cite{Terry.2024a, GSW}), and the efficient regularity lemma for hypergraphs of small VC-dimension due to Chernikov--Starchenko \cite{Chernikov.2016zb} and Fox--Pach--Suk \cite{Fox.2017bfo}.
+Our proofs provide explicit characterizations of the properties in each growth class according to forbidden and allowed substructures.
+An overview of these characterizations is provided in Appendix \ref{ss:charapp}.

-We now discuss some open problems.
-Regarding Theorem \ref{thm:weak}, the most glaring open questions are about range (2).
-In this paper we will exhibit a property $\calH$ where $M_{\calH}(\e)$ is bounded above and below by functions of the form $2^{\e^{-C}}$.
-This shows the form of the lower bound in range (2) cannot be improved.
-The current upper bound comes from Part 1 of the series.
-One possibility is that the bound there can be improved.
-However, the author conjectures the form of this upper bound is tight, and that instead range (2) contains two distinct classes, a single exponential class and a double exponential class.

-With regards to Theorem \ref{thm:alljump}, there are also problems left open.
-For instance, can the upper or lower bounds in (2) can be improved?
-More specifically, can the lower bound in (2) be improved to $\Omega(\e^{-1})$?
-It is also open to understand the optimal exponent in the upper bound of range (2).
-The graph properties in this range all have finite VC-dimension, and the exponent on the polynomial in the upper bound, due to Fox, Pach, and Suk \cite{Fox.2017bfo}, depends linearly on the VC-dimension.
-In \cite{Fox.2017bfo}, an example is given showing this type of dependence is necessary, however, it remains open to determine the correct coefficient.